tharuntejad/STREAMLIT-NGINX-DOCKER/readme2.md

 # Purchasing and Activating and Installing SSL Certificates

 To secure your application with HTTPS, you must have a valid domain name (e.g., www.yourdomain.com) and the ability to change its DNS records.
 If you meet these criteria, you can proceed with the following steps:
+- If you already have ssl certificates(.crt and .key files) please feel free to skip first 2 steps
 ## 1. Purchase an SSL Certificate

 1. Visit a domain hosting website (e.g., GoDaddy, Namecheap) and purchase an SSL certificate that matches your requirements (DV, EV, OV).